 What are Currency Futures Contracts?

-- These contracts are standardized and traded on centralized exchanges
+- The contracts are standardized and are traded on centralized exchanges.

 - Underlying Asset – This is the specified currency exchange rate